Areas of natural significance within a 100 km radius that are accessible to the public.

 A wide variety of birds, fish, snakes, turtles and frogs live there.
 These can best be observed on the trail (5 km return) that runs atop the dyke, extending through the centre of the marsh.

 Wildlife “spectacles” tend to be concentrated in the spring and fall.
 For birders, over 180 species can be observed in one year.
 During migration, up to 20,000 ducks may use the sanctuary at one time.
 Rarities in the past have included a Snowy Egret, Glossy Ibis, Tricolored Heron and Vermilion Flycatcher.
 A White-winged Dove was seen nearby in July 2002.
-Yellow-headed Blackbirds used to breed here, but they are found farther north along Angler Line south of Mitchell Bay.
+Yellow-headed Blackbirds used to breed here, but they are found farther north in the marshes of the end of Angler Line south of Mitchell Bay.
 The trail is open daily, year-round.

 Also managed by the CWS is Bear Creek Marsh/Pigeon Marsh located at the very north end of Bear Line SW of Wallaceburg.
 Currently access is limited, but it is a significant area for marsh wildlife and may be open in the future.